What is dental insurance?

 For example, if a dentist charges $250 to fill a cavity to an average customer, but agrees to charge $200 in a DPPO, the dentist will lose that $50 difference.
 The patient won’t be held responsible for that amount.

-The other main differentiator between the indemnity plan, the DHMOs and DPPOs is that the insurance company will only pay a bill after the insured files a claim.
+The other main differentiator between the indemnity plan and traditional dental insurance is that the insurance company will only pay a bill after the insured files a claim.
 In other words, you pay the bill and then submit a claim to be reimbursed.

-The fourth option is called the discount dental plan.
-It’s not actually an insurance product.
+A discount dental plan isn't an insurance product.
 With these plans, dentists agree to offer discounted rates, but there is no interaction between the plan and the dentist.
 The discounted rate is billed to the patient, who pays the dentist directly.

 How much does dental insurance cost?